NHopewell/diskspace-monitor-CRUD/API_Documentation.md

 <table border="0">
 <tr>
 <td width="40%">
-<p>A ComponentEvent is a data point of a given SystemComponents storage
+<p>A ComponentEvent is a data point related a given SystemComponents storage
 useage one moment in time.
-These are automatically generated when new components are registered and the storage limits and useages change.</p>
+These are automatically generated when new components are registered in the system and when storage limits and useages change.</p>

 </td>